-I have read the application, supporting documents, and the report and recommendations on the application for resource consent.
+I have read the application, supporting documents, and the report and recommendations on the application for variation.
 I am satisfied that I have sufficient information to consider the matters required by the Resource Management Act 1991 (RMA) and make a decision under delegated authority on the application.

-Acting under delegated authority, under sections 104, 104B, 105, 107 and Part 2 of the RMA, the resource consents are GRANTED.
+Under sections 127, 104, 104B, and Part 2 of the RMA, this application to change conditions of resource consents LUC60422975 and WAT60422976 is GRANTED.